How to Choose the Right Career Path for You

 7. Create a Career Map (Not a Life Sentence)

-Careers aren’t static.
-You don’t have to figure out your forever job right now—just your next step.
+Careers are not static.
+You do not have to figure out your forever job immediately—just focus on the next step.
+Create a plan consisting of:

-Think of your career like climbing a mountain range—not one single peak.
-Each step gets you closer to your goals.
+• Long-term vision: Becoming a team lead, launching a business, or moving into strategy.
+Think of your career like climbing a mountain range rather than a single peak; each step gets you closer to your objectives.

 8. Don’t Fear Changing Paths